 Large Business of the Year – Suquamish Clearwater Casino and Resort

 The Suquamish Tribe not only takes good care of their own tribal members, they take good care of the larger community they live in.
 They have donated over $80,000 in grants to non-profit groups and organizations in Kitsap and King Counties.
 They support Kiwanis, Rotary, Habitat for Humanity, Senior centers and the list goes on.
 They also support the business communities by hosting an All-Chamber After Hours and several Kitsap Business Forums each year.

-Sustainable Business of the Year – The Harbour Public House.
+Sustainable Business of the Year – The Harbour Public House

-Yes, a restaurant, but even more so a company that believes in sustainability.
+The Harbour Public House, though a beloved restaurant, is more than just a Yes, a restaurant, but even more so a company that believes in sustainability.
 They are farm to table and now farm to table and back to farm with the HORSE(high solids organic waste recycling system), they are able to recycle much of their waste into fertilizer to grow crops and methane gas, which can be turned into electricity.Go around to the Harbour House and check out this great recycling project.

 Non-Profit of the Year – Bainbridge Island Museum of Art